Shipping Luggage Offers Travelers Peace of Mind

-Time: “The Luggage Free process begins at the customer’s home at the time they choose, which is a major advantage over traditional shipping companies who can make a customer wait for hours on a pick up,” he says.
+Time: “The Luggage Free process begins at the customer’s home at the time they choose, which is a major advantage over traditional shipping companies who can make a customer wait for hours on a pickup,” he says.

-Safe packaging: “Once our agent arrives at the home, we then wrap the luggage in our custom plastic packaging, which protects the shipment from dirt, damage and theft.
+Safe packaging: “Once our agent arrives at the home, we then wrap the luggage in our custom plastic packaging, which protects the shipment from dirt, damage, and theft.
 This again is in sharp contrast to a traditional shipping company, who either ship luggage exposed, or require the customer to box each piece themselves.”

 Paperwork: “For international shipments, Luggage Free facilitates the paperwork process, so the process is as easy as possible for the customer.
-A traditional shipping company requires the customer to itemize every item in each shipment, as well as the completion of various additional customs forms, both of which are time consuming and often confusing,” he says.
+A traditional shipping company requires the customer to itemize every item in each shipment, as well as the completion of various additional customs forms, both of which are time-consuming and often confusing,” he says.

 Tracking and Insurance: “Finally, Luggage Free proactively tracks each shipment and notifies the customer upon delivery as well as provides $1000 of standard insurance.
 Both are again in contrast to traditional shipping companies that require travelers to track their own shipment, and who provide only $100 of standard coverage,” says Boyd.

-Popularity of the Trend
+The Popularity of the Trend